zaidkx7/NetAIcad/README.md

 ## Privacy & Security

 - API keys are stored locally in Chrome's sync storage
-- No data is sent to any server except the AI provider you choose
+- No data is sent to any server except the AI provider you choose (OpenAI or Google)
 - The extension only runs on `netacad.com` domains
+- Your quiz data is only sent to the AI provider when you click a button

 ## Limitations

 - AI suggestions may not always be correct - always verify answers
-- Requires a valid API key (OpenRouter, Groq, or Gemini)
+- Requires at least one API key (OpenAI or Gemini)
-- **Free options available** (OpenRouter, Groq, and Gemini offer free tiers)
-- API usage may incur costs for premium models
+- **Affordable/FREE options**:
+  - **Gemini**: Free tier with generous limits (⭐ Recommended to start)
+  - **OpenAI**: Very affordable pay-as-you-go pricing
 - Only works on multiple-choice questions
-- For best results, use the appropriate button (simple vs advanced) based on question type
+- Both models work well for all question types

 ## Troubleshooting

 **Extension buttons not appearing**
 - Make sure you're on a Netacad quiz page with multiple choice questions
 - Refresh the page after installing the extension
-- Check that both green and red buttons are visible
+- Check that both blue (GPT) and purple (Gemini) buttons are visible

 **API errors**
-- Verify your API key is correct (OpenRouter or Legacy provider)
+- Verify your API key is correct in the extension popup
+- For GPT button: Make sure you entered a valid OpenAI API key
+- For Gemini button: Make sure you entered a valid Google Gemini API key
 - Check that you have API credits/quota remaining
-- Ensure you selected models that match your API key
-- For OpenRouter models, make sure you entered the OpenRouter API key
+- Gemini has a generous free tier - start with that if you're unsure

 **No answer highlighted**
 - Check the browser console for errors (F12)
-- Verify the question format is supported
+- Verify the question format is supported (must be multiple choice)
-- Try switching between simple and advanced models
-- Ensure the correct model is configured for the button you clicked

-**Wrong model being used**
-- Check which button you clicked (green = simple, red = advanced)
-- Verify model selections in the extension popup
+- Try the other provider button if one doesn't work
-- Make sure the appropriate API key is configured
+- Make sure you saved your API key(s) in the settings

 ## Disclaimer